- March 24, 2022

 "The Lost and The Wicked" is a brutal twin-stick shooter set in a nightmarish world, where you must fight off monstrous creatures and uncover your past.
 With hectic gameplay, a unique grunge art style, and an original soundtrack, this psycho-thriller explores themes of regret, fear, and confronting your past.
 Unlock new weapons and abilities as you progress through the story, challenging faster and stronger enemies.
 Please note that the game contains intense violence and is intended for mature audiences.

-- The game features a unique art style and an engaging soundtrack that enhances the overall atmosphere.
+- The game features a unique art style and an engaging atmosphere, complemented by a haunting soundtrack that enhances the overall experience.

-- Gameplay is satisfying and addictive, with a variety of powers and upgrades that allow for different playstyles.
+- Gameplay is satisfying with a variety of mechanics, including randomised arenas and a mix of powers that allow for different playstyles.

-- The writing can be overly heavy-handed and detracts from the overall enjoyment of the game.
+- Weapons feel underpowered and the controls can be frustrating, detracting from the overall enjoyment of the game.

 “The gameplay is lacking in substance and becomes repetitive quickly.”